11 Ways to Build Self-Care Practices Into Your Daily Life

 So, the next time life feels overwhelming, consider incorporating these daily self-care practices into your daily routine.

-Make time for activities that bring you joy and relaxation, and you’ll find that taking care of yourself helps you better handle life’s challenges.
+Remember, self-care isn’t selfish—it’s essential for maintaining both your physical and mental health.
+When you make time for activities that bring you joy and relaxation, you’ll find that taking care of yourself helps you better handle life’s challenges.

 Plus, when you prioritize yourself, you’ll be in a better position to be present for the people who matter most.